awslabs/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

     - `region` string: the AWS region to use.
 Defaults to `us-east-1`.
     - `database_name` string: the Timestream for LiveAnalytics database name to use.
 Defaults to `influxdb-line-protocol`.
     - `measure_name_for_multi_measure_records` string: the value to use in records as the measure name.
 Defaults to `influxdb-measure`.
+    - `table_mapping` string: determines whether to ingest all data to a single table or multiple tables.
+    - `single_table_name` string: when table mapping is set to `single-table`, this value determines the table name.
     - `enable_database_creation` bool: whether to create a database if the `database_name` database does not already exist in Timestream for LiveAnalytics.
 Defaults to `true`.
     - `enable_table_creation` bool: whether to create new tables if they don't already exist.
 Defaults to `true`.
         - `enable_mag_store_writes` bool: if `enable_table_creation` is `true`, whether to enable mag store writes.
 Defaults to `true`.